qlu-lab/TITANS/README.md

 All rights reserved for [Lu-Laboratory](https://qlu-lab.org/)

 ## Acknowledgments
-The imputation models and part of the codes are modified from the precomputed GE imputation model [UTMOST](https://github.com/Joker-Jerome/UTMOST) and [FUSION](http://gusevlab.org/projects/fusion/), we thank the authors for sharing their GE imputation model and codes.
+The imputation models and part of the codes are modified from the precomputed gene expression imputation model [UTMOST](https://github.com/Joker-Jerome/UTMOST) and [FUSION](http://gusevlab.org/projects/fusion/), we thank the authors for sharing their gene expression imputation model and codes.